Unity-Technologies/ziva-vfx-utils/docs/sp2_menuBar.rst

   utils.save_rig(file_name, solver_name=None)

-.. _sec-zRigCutCopyPaste:

 Cut/Copy/Paste
 """""""""""""""

-These commands make it possible to cut, copy, and paste Ziva rigs.
+These commands make it possible to cut/copy/paste Ziva rigs.
 Targets can be individual simulation bodies or entire solvers, and the rigs can be transferred within a creature, or from one creature onto another.
 For example, suppose that part of the creature is already rigged,